Ableton/LinkKit/README.md

 ## iOS 14 Compatibility
 Link uses UDP multicast messages on the local area network to find other peers.
 Apple added security measures to iOS 14, that require a special entitlement for the app to be able to send those messages.
 You can find more information in the [LinkKit documentation](https://ableton.github.io/linkkit/#ios-14-compatibility).

+## iOS 17 Compatibility
+Apple enforces entitlements more strictly since iOS 17.
+To be able to detect other Link peers on the LAN your application needs the `com.apple.developer.multicast` entitlement.

 ## Building
 It is strongly recommended to use the pre-built version of LinkKit.
 For debugging and accommodation of exceptional requirements, it is possible to build LinkKit as described below.